The Emotional Lives of Shelter Dogs, Part Two

 Both shelter staff and the animals they care for deserve their job to be one of high expectations and appropriate foundational and ongoing training and support.
 It can and should be a field populated by proactive, creative, empathetic individuals with expert tier problem-solving and multi-tasking skills.
 Tall order, you say?
 Absolutely.
 But we know these people.
 We've seen them in action.
 We should expect shelter staff to be passionate about and excellent at their jobs, but we should also expect to see them given the support and respect it takes to make that happen.

-healthy work environmentmeaningful compensation, and effective professional development are key to inspiring enduring passion to save lives and improve life for the animals while they wait for their homes.
+A healthy work environment, meaningful compensation, and effective professional development are key to inspiring enduring passion to save lives and improve life for the animals while they wait for their homes.
 It's a field hungry for innovation, drive, and the proverbial blood, sweat and tears.
 But unless shelters create a work environment worthy of the staff they need, burnout, compassion fatigue, high-turnover amongst the best and brightest, entrenched bureaucrats, and workers just looking to punch the clock will persist.
 We can and should elevate life and work at an animal shelter to the standard the animals and the people deserve.

 Efficient, Effective, Engaged Volunteers